lnpassos/Cognizant/readme.md

 ## Notes

 - **Individual Tests**: You can run specific test files or test functions by specifying the path.
-Ex: PYTHONPATH=./ pytest app/tests/test_folders/test_create_folder.py::test_create_folder.
 - **Test Coverage**: Ensure you have the necessary dependencies installed to measure test coverage if required.
 - **Environment Variables**: The `PYTHONPATH=./` ensures that Python can locate the project modules correctly during testing.